robustrambles/site/walks/dover-to-dorking-robust-ramble/section-13-(out).md

 details:
   Map: OS Explorer 136 (The Weald)
   Distance/Time: 4 Miles/2.5 Hours
-  Start: Bell Lane, off the main road, opposite the parish church in Stapelhurst (just a short distance south of the King&#x2019;s Head pub).
+  Start: Bell Lane, off the main road, opposite the parish church in Stapelhurst (just a short distance south of the King's Head pub).
 There is a carpark in Bell Lane and on road is also possible.
   Comment: >
     On the whole a pleasant walk, with a brief stretch of road walking.
 Always keep a close eye on the map, as waymarks can be few and far between.
 portraitMap: false